 Nothing could be further from the truth,” said Wallace.

 “Beatrice walked away from what her family wanted her to be and took great pride in making her own living.
 There was no rich husband or lover.”

 “She did have a couple of wealthy women friends who would help her out financially now and then when she was really struggling – but Beatrice was a proud woman and wouldn’t ask.”

 “When she learned that her first husband Paul was borrowing money from her friends to pay his gambling debts she was horrified and insisted upon personally paying it all back.”

-In her later years, Wood quipped that the only partner she could count on to still be there when she wakes up the next morning was the mountain she lived alongside.
+In her later years, Wood quipped, “The only partner I can count on to still be there when I wake up the next morning is the mountain there.”

 “People who visit the Center often ask about her children,” said Wallace, “and it’s an understandable assumption – she was a beautiful, romantic woman.”